santagroup/santarest/README.md

 santaRest.runAction(new ExampleAction());
 ```

-To receive actions with responses, you should subscribe for event:
+To receive actions with responses, you should subscribe to events:
 ```java
 santaRest.subscribe(this);
 ```
-But don’t forget to unsubscribe from it:
+Don’t forget to unsubscribe by using:
 ```java
 santaRest.unsubscribe(this);
 ```

-For android, we recommend you to use `santaRest.subscribe()` at `onResume` and `santaRest.unsubscribe(this)` at `onPause` methods.
+For android, we recommend you to use `santaRest.subscribe()` and `santaRest.unsubscribe(this)` in `onResume` and `onPause` lifecycle callbacks.

 ### Converters
-It's possible to add converters.
-By default, santarest works with `GsonConverter`.
-But you can create your own, just implement `Converter` interface;
+It is possible to add converters.
+By default, SantaRest works with `GsonConverter`.
+But you can create your own, just implement `Converter` interface.
 ```java
 SantaRest santaRest = new SantaRest.Builder()
     .setConverter(new GsonConverter(gson))